TensorFlow

 1. Infection Scenarios

-- Supply Chain Attacks: An attacker could publish malicious "pre-trained" models or
+- Supply Chain Attacks: An attacker could publish malicious "pre-trained" models

 .npyfiles on public repositories (Hugging Face, GitHub, PyPI).
 Any user or automated pipeline usingsaved_model_clito inspect these files would be instantly compromised. - AI Botnets: Given that Data Science environments often have high computing power (GPUs), large-scale exploitation through the deployment of "lure" models would enable the creation of botnets specifically designed for cryptocurrency mining or DDoS attacks, utilizing high-performance computing infrastructure.